jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   still green

-* I write out the :ref:`if statements<if statements>` for when the light is :red:`RED` and the timer is :green:`done`, to make it clearer
+* I write out the :ref:`if statement<if statements>` for when the light is :red:`RED` and the timer is :green:`done`, to make it clearer

   .. code-block:: python
-    :lineno-start: 31
+    :lineno-start: 23
-    :emphasize-lines: 1, 3, 5-9, 12
+    :emphasize-lines: 9, 11, 14, 17-20

+        if current_light == yellow:
+            # return red, 'WALK'
+            return walk

+        if current_light == green:
+            # return yellow, 'NO WALK'
+            return yellow, no_walk

         # if walk_button:
             # return red, 'WALK'
             # return walk

+        # return green, 'NO WALK'
+        # return green, no_walk

         if current_light == red:
             if not walk_button: